kfinley/TypeMerger/README.md

 # TypeMerger - Merge two objects into one

-TypeMerger is a simple merging utility class that will take two objects of any type and merge them into a single object of a new type.
+TypeMerger is a simple merging utility that will take two objects of any type and merge them into a single object of a new type.
 This new ``Type`` is a dynamically generated and loaded using ``System.Reflection.Emit``.

+## Dependencies
+None
 ## How is it used?

 ### Simple usage